Masters by Research in Energy and Infrastructure Law: Career Path

 • Cybersecurity: With the advent of digitalization and the increasing use of digital technologies in the energy and infrastructure sectors, professionals may need to navigate the legal and regulatory challenges related to cybersecurity and data privacy.

-• Project management: Professionals may also face challenges in project management, such as coordinating with different teams, stakeholders, and suppliers, as well as ensuring that projects are completed on time and within budget.
+• Project management: Professionals may also face challenges in project management, such as coordinating with different teams, stakeholders, and suppliers and ensuring that projects are completed on time and within budget.

-It is important to note that these challenges may vary depending on the specific job and employer, and it is always best to check with the employer to confirm the specific challenges of the job.
+It is important to note that these challenges may vary depending on the job and employer, and it is always best to check with the employer to confirm the particular job challenges.

 Why Choose Masters by Research in Energy and Infrastructure Law Program?